thebellwoods/aloha-honua/captains_log/playdate_dev_log.md

 ## July 31/2023

+As a christmas gift and thanks for work provided for on a side hustle, I was gifted a [Playdate](https://play.date/)!

+I haven't received the device yet but since there is a simulator, I can get started on developing a game.

 To scratch the surface, I tried using Pulp - https://play.date/pulp/39818/edit/ - but after a short time I realized I wanted to learn more about the language and the console.

 After reading the guide, I settled on Lua although C is also an option but I imagine I'd get further with Lua in a shorter period of time.